 We dusted the pan with a layer of flour and placed it over high heat.
 Then we left it undisturbed until the flour starts to brown (or burn).
 This told us how well heat was distributed across the cooking surface, where the pan would heat up fastest, and whether there were any obvious hot spots.

-We boiled water in the pot with the lid on to get a sense of how well the lid retained moisture and whether it leaked.
+We boiled water in the pan with the lid on to get a sense of how well the lid retained moisture and whether it leaked.
+We then poured water from the pan to get a sense of how easy it is to tilt the pan with its handle, as well as whether liquid dribbled over the lip.

 What we looked for

-We limited our test to stainless-steel pans choosing not to include nonstick sauté pans in our tests.
-People love nonstick cookware, but ceramic nonstick does a very poor job searing meat.
+We limited our test to stainless-steel pans, choosing not to include nonstick sauté pans in our tests.
+People love nonstick cookware, but ceramic nonstick does a very poor job of searing meat.
 It is inferior to stainless-steel cookware at pretty much every job.
 And, because of the issues with forever chemicals, we don’t recommend Teflon pans of any kind.
-If you need your slide-y eggs, use your nonstick fry pan (or better yet a carbon steel or cast iron instead.)
+If you need your slide-y eggs, use your nonstick fry pan (or better yet, a carbon-steel or cast-iron one instead).

 Heat control

-A thicker pan will have a greater thermal capacity allowing it to produce more indirect heat from its entire surface.
+A thicker pan will have a greater thermal capacity, allowing it to produce more indirect heat from its entire surface.
 As noted in the discussion about the Fissler pan, more indirect heat means food gets cooked by the air surrounding it in addition to the heat it gets through direct contact with the pan.
-This is nice because indirect heat combined with direct heat helps cook meat more evenly, and will sweat and caramelize vegetables faster.
+This is nice because indirect heat, combined with direct heat, helps cook meat more evenly and will sweat and caramelize vegetables faster.
 But, more layers of cladding doesn’t necessarily equate to a better pan.
-An inferior 5-ply pan will too heavy and dense, reacting sluggishly to changes in heat, making it more like a cast-iron Dutch oven—an item that is notoriously slow to respond to changes in heat.
+An inferior 5-ply pan will be too heavy and dense, reacting sluggishly to changes in heat, making it more like a cast-iron Dutch oven—an item that is notoriously slow to respond to changes in heat.

 Maneuverability